nexusacademics/LSAT-Rewired/TEST_HISTORY_GUIDE.md

 ## How to Test

 ### Prerequisites
+1. You can test in either authenticated mode OR demo mode (no login required)
-1. Make sure you're logged into the application
-2. The Supabase database is configured and accessible
+2. For authenticated testing: Make sure you're logged in and Supabase database is configured
+3. For demo mode testing: Just use the application without logging in - data will be stored locally

 ### Testing Steps